 Requirements: Age 5+, Tryout with Artistic Head Coach

 Competitive Women’s Artistic Gymnastics consists of four events: vault, uneven bars, beam and floor.
-The competitive gymnasts are in one of two programs: the Junior Olympic (JO) Program or the Canadian Pre-Novice Program.
+The competitive gymnasts train and compete under the Canadian Competitive Program (CCP).
 These athletes work hard to develop their flexibility, strength and skills on each of the events.

 Vault: The vault should have both height and distance, as well as good form from the springboard through to the landing.